awsdocs/amazon-comprehend-developer-guide/doc_source/topic-modeling.md

 # Topic Modeling<a name="topic-modeling"></a>

 You can use Amazon Comprehend to examine the content of a collection of documents to determine common themes\.
-Amazon Comprehend can examine documents in English or Spanish\.
 For example, you can give Amazon Comprehend a collection of news articles, and it will determine the subjects, such as sports, politics, or entertainment\.
 The text in the documents doesn't need to be annotated\.

 Amazon Comprehend uses a [Latent Dirichlet Allocation](http://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf)\-based learning model to determine the topics in a set of documents\.
 It examines each document to determine the context and meaning of a word\.
 The set of words that frequently belong to the same context across the entire document set make up a topic\.